jackw01/led-control/README.md

 Returns a color from a mirrored version of the current palette that wraps seamlessly.
 Functionally equivalent to `palette(wave_triangle(t))`, but performs just as well as `palette(t)`.

 ### Wave Functions
 All waveforms have a period of 1 time unit, a range from 0 to 1, and a peak (`f(t)=1`) at `t=0`.
-These wave functions are implemented in C which gives a suprisingly significant performance improvement over Python's builtins.
+When running on Raspberry Pi, optimized C implementations of these functions are used which gives a suprisingly significant performance improvement over Python.

 ##### `wave_sine(t)`
 Returns the instantaneous value of a 1Hz sine wave at time `t`.